changlinli/peterson-tlaplus/README.md

 For a pretty-printed PDF version, see [https://github.com/changlinli/peterson-tlaplus/releases/download/v1.1/Peterson.pdf](https://github.com/changlinli/peterson-tlaplus/releases/download/v1.1/Peterson.pdf).

-This is meant as an intermediate introduction to TLA+ users.
-An example is someone who has just finished Leslie Lamport's video course on TLA+.
-The specification also has a lot of comments which I hope help even non-TLA+ users understand the intuition behind Peterson's algorithm better.
+This specification may seem long, but it is largely comments, which I hope help even non-TLA+ users understand the intuition behind Peterson's algorithm better.

 Note that I've chosen to take a loose translation of Peterson's algorithm as it